-Calluses usually develop on weight bearing parts of the body such as the sole of the foot, especially the ball and heel.
+These usually develop on weight bearing parts of the body such as the sole of the foot, especially the ball and heel.
 They are rough, thickened patches of skin which are rarely painful.
 Poor foot bio mechanics can cause additional pressure on certain areas of the foot.
 This pressure causes hypertrophy of the skin or excess skin growth.

-Corns are smaller than calluses and develop on parts of the foot which aren't weight bearing, for example the tops or sides of the toes, due to friction.
+Corns are smaller than calluses and develop on parts of the foot which aren't weight bearing, for example the tops or sides of the toes and occur due to friction.
 They can be tender when touched.